 Tips for Success in Your Online Classes

-If you choose to enroll in an online class, dedication and discipline are musts for success.
-Understanding how this course, program, or degree is going to help you in the future will give you the motivation you need to continue even when you feel like quitting.
+If you choose to enroll in an online class, dedication and discipline are important for success.
+Understanding how a specific course, program, or degree is going to help you in the future may give you the motivation to succeed.

-So many students in online courses forget to use tutors, simply because the idea of tutoring brings to mind the picture of face-to-face interaction.
-However, online tutors are just as helpful, willing to read assignments before you submit them and even set up virtual sessions to answer your questions.
+Many students in online courses may forget to use tutors, simply because the idea of tutoring brings to mind the picture of face-to-face interaction.
+However, online tutors are just as helpful, willing to read assignments before you submit them, and even set up virtual sessions to answer your questions.

 Just because you are completing the course outside of the classroom doesn’t mean that your professor isn’t there to help.
 When you have questions or need help, don’t hesitate to reach out to your professor via email or discussion boards.

-In online courses, that old adage couldn’t be more true.
-While you can only complete half the reading or stop responding to questions because you’ve met your quota of participation, know that participation is the key to success.
+While you can only complete half the reading or stop responding to questions because you’ve met your quota for participation, know that participation is the key to success.
 It may be easy to slack off when taking an online course but class participation is just as important as it would be for traditional classes.

 Choosing online courses also allows you to have a flexible schedule and meet the demands of other commitments like work or family.
-While making the adjustment to this style of learning can be intimidating.
-But, knowing that you have support from your peers and professor, as well as a big reason why, will help to keep you on the path to success.
+While making the adjustment to online learning can be a big change, knowing you have support from your peers and professor, even remotely, will help to keep you on the path to success.